elanalynn/elanalynn/README.md

 ### Hi there 👋

-My name is Elana and I'm a full stack software engineer, leaning toward the frontend.
+My name is Elana and I'm a software engineer!

 ### 🔭 I’m currently...
 - 🏖 Taking a break from work